Great Expectations poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Young Finn draws alone on a Florida pier, a poor boy with artistic talent living a simple life with his sister and her boyfriend Joe..
-Significantly, this early placement immediately immerses viewers in the story world.
+Notably, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 14 minutes when Estella coldly dismisses Finn and leaves for Paris without warning, breaking his heart and ending their childhood connection..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Finn receives a mysterious offer from a benefactor to come to New York and launch his art career, and he chooses to leave his old life behind., moving from reaction to action.
+This illustrates the protagonist's commitment to Finn receives a mysterious offer from a benefactor to come to New York and launch his art career, and he chooses to leave his old life behind., moving from reaction to action.

 The Collapse moment at 84 minutes (76% through) represents the emotional nadir.
-Here, Ms. Dinsmoor dies in a fire at her mansion, and Finn realizes he's lost everything authentic in his pursuit of wealth and Estella, whom he never truly had., demonstrates the protagonist at their lowest point.
+Here, Ms. Dinsmoor dies in a fire at her mansion, and Finn realizes he's lost everything authentic in his pursuit of wealth and Estella, whom he never truly had., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 89 minutes initiates the final act resolution at 80% of the runtime.
 Finn realizes he must reclaim his authentic self and artistic voice, understanding that his worth isn't defined by wealth, status, or Estella's love., demonstrating the transformation achieved throughout the journey.